What Is Nicotine Withdrawal Syndrome?

 Cutting down gradually is better than quitting all at once.

-Evidence indicates that abrupt cessation has success rates equal to or greater than gradual reduction.
-Abrupt cessation with pharmacological support is the most studied and recommended method.
-However, for smokers who cannot quit abruptly, gradual reduction with NRT is a valid alternative.
+Evidence shows that quitting abruptly matches or beats gradual reduction.
+Abrupt cessation with pharmacological support is the most studied and most recommended method.
+For smokers who cannot stop abruptly, however, gradual reduction with NRT is a valid alternative.

 When to Seek Help